-Welcome to the first entry of Looking Back.
+Welcome to the first episode of Looking Back.
 This format is supposed to be a way for me to talk about underrated, overlooked, controversial or simply outstanding albums without being bound by release schedules.
-These articles will be released on the day that the album they're dealing with is celebrating its anniversary or at the very least roughly around the same time.
+These articles will be released on the day that the album they’re about is celebrating an anniversary or at the very least roughly around the same time.

 A lot of the finer details of the story are left to interpretation and imagination, but the framework is sturdy and the blanks are left to compliment it and involve the listener.
 The fact that Terminal Redux tells such a tight-knit narrative directly influences the songwriting.
 Every song on this album tells its own part of the story and they all flow and connect.